DanndxFull/DanndxFull/README.md

 * Pencil drawings 🎨
 * Modeling and animating in 3D

-### 🌱 I’m currently learning Development as a Junior Unity Developer in Generation Colombia
+### 🌱 I’m graduated as a Junior Unity Developer in Generation Colombia

 ## Some of my projects in videogames are in uploaded in the page itch.io